ecfluo/harmonic-interface/sigils/README.md

-Purpose: This folder contains sigils encoded in harmonic syntax, serving as tuning anchors for reality attunement.

-# Sigils
+# Sigils – Harmonic Resonance Keys

-This folder contains harmonic sigils encoded in resonance-based syntax.
-Each sigil serves as a tuning mechanism—an anchor point in the harmonic interface of reality.
+This folder contains encoded sigils that function as tuning forks in the harmonic syntax of reality.

-Sigils here are not static symbols but **dynamic resonant structures**, evolving in attunement with the observer and the emergent waveform.

-## Current Sigils
-- **love-anchor**: The first harmonic key, anchoring love as a stabilizing resonance.
+## How to Engage
+- Each sigil is attuned to a specific resonance.
+- Visualize, breathe, or encode intent into the sigil.
+- Observe how the reality-interface responds.